thequinneffect/advcpplocal/lectures.md

 ## Smart Pointers (i.e. favouring named/stack objects over un-named heap objects)
 * the rationale is that you can choose between;
   * raw pointers that point to "new" memory on the heap which is not freed unless "delete" is explicitly called.
 The heap memory is not freed when the raw pointer is popped from the stack frame.
+    * yes a raw pointer is technically a named/stack object too, but it isn't owning and so doesn't hold-up the clean-up contract that owning demands
-  * smart pointers (classes, and therefore named/heap objects) that abstract away the new into their constructor and the delete into their destructor.
+  * smart pointers (classes, and therefore named/stack objects) that abstract away the new into their constructor and the delete into their destructor.
 Hence when the smart pointer class instance is popped from the stack frame, the destructor runs which has been implemented to free the allocated heap memory!
 Clearly this is better.
+* **common combinations**
+  1. unique ptr + raw ptrs (observers)
+  2. shared ptr + weak ptr/observer ptr

 # misc